 The John Rylands Library has recently digitised 19 of its Esther scrolls.
-Five of them are already available on Manchester Digital Collections, and the rest will be published there accompanied with detailed catalogue records at the end of April 2022 (see the list at the end of the blog).
+They are all available on Manchester Digital Collections (see the list of shelfmarks at the end of this blog).
 Let’s give you a little taster of the collection.
 After all today is Purim!

 Purim or the Festival of Lots commemorates the deliverance of the Jewish people from the brink of destruction devised by Haman, a chief official of the Persian king Ahasuerus.
 The story is recounted in one of the later books of the Hebrew Bible, the Book of Esther, which is read in the synagogue during the festival.
 In a nutshell, the evil Haman seeks to destroy the Jews, but then along come Mordechai and his niece, Esther, who is now Ahasuerus’ queen, and they save the Jews and defeat Haman.

 Similarly to other biblical texts recited as part of the synagogue service, like the Torah (the first five books of Moses), the Book of Esther is read from a scroll called Megilat Esther or just Megilah.
 The word megilah (pl. megilot) simply means scroll or roll and comes from the root galal “to roll”.
 The Esther scroll is one of the Five Megilot, the five shortest books of the Writings, the last part of the Hebrew Bible.
 The others are: Song of Songs (Megilat Shir ha-shirim), Ruth (Megilat Rut), Lamentations (Megilat Ekhah), and Ecclesiastes (Megilat Kohelet).
 All are chanted in the synagogue during different Jewish festivals and fast days.
 When the word megilah stands alone, though, it refers to the Esther Scroll.